acheng1757/MacroEnergy-Abbie.jl/docs/src/Manual/assets/integrateddirectreductionelectricarcfurnace.md

 ## [Input File (Standard Format)](@id "dreaf_input_file")

-The easiest way to include an integrated DR-EAF asset in a model is to create a new file (either JSON or CSV) and place it in the `assets` directory together with the other assets.
+The easiest way to include an integrated DirectReductionElectricArcFurnace asset in a model is to create a new file (either JSON or CSV) and place it in the `assets` directory together with the other assets.

 ```
 your_case/
 ├── assets/
-│   ├── natural_gas_dr_eaf.json    # or natural_gas_dr_eaf.csv
+│   ├── integrated_naturalgas_direct_reduction_electric_arc_furnace.json    # or integrated_naturalgas_direct_reduction_electric_arc_furnace.csv
 │   ├── other_assets.json
 │   └── ...
 ├── system/